tuura/process-mining/README.md

 g3 = a -> c + b -> d + c -> b
 ```

-## Building and testing with Cabal
+## Building, testing and running with Cabal

 You can build the library and PGminer using Cabal.
 We intend to release the sources on Hackage in the near future.